CommonAccord/Cmacc-Source/Doc/F/US/00/Agt/SOW/Demo/Acme_Quake.md

 Scope.Business.In.1.sec=Text "objects" for {_SOWs} and an {_MSA} in English language (US),

-Scope.Business.In.2.sec=Friendly presentation using layout and graphical elements, based on text objects and use of Cascading Style Sheets (CSS),
+Scope.Business.In.2.sec=Friendly presentation using layout and graphical elements, based on text objects, images and Cascading Style Sheets (CSS),

-Scope.Business.In.3.sec=Recoding of the "rendering engine" in JavaScript with "Xray" capability,
+Scope.Business.In.3.sec=Recoding of the "rendering engine" in JavaScript with direct editing capability (based on "Xray" interface),

 Scope.Business.In.4.sec=Demonstration automation of {AutomationWork.cl}, and